albertsalgueda/albertsalgueda/README.md

 - 👋 Hi, I’m @albertsalgueda
-- 👀 I’m interested in Artificial Intelligence and Blockchain, seriously concerned about the climate change.
+- 👀 I’m interested in Artificial Intelligence and Blockchain, seriously concerned about climate change.
-- 🌱 I’m currently learning ML and AI with Python, API creation and integration, UI/UX development
+- 🌱 I’m currently learning ML and AI with Python and RStudio and coursing the FullStack Developer course on Udacity
 - 💞️ I’m looking to collaborate on any project related to my interest
 - 📫 How to reach me -> @albertsalgueda on Twitter and Instagram